David R. Prier

 I grew up in Dayton, Ohio.
 I attended the University of Dayton where I started off majoring in Engineering.
 After the first year, I decided that Engineering classes weren’t for me, and that I really just enjoyed the math.
 So, I changed my major to Mathematics.
 At the end of my undergraduate education, I used my mathematics skills and participated in two different internships with the military.
 I quickly found that I did not like desk jobs, so I went to graduate school at Auburn University in Alabama.

 My wife, Maria, and I lived in the Deep South for four years and became die hard Auburn Tiger football fans.
 We moved to Erie in 2010 and love being back in the North.
 It’s also great to be at a wonderful Catholic University like Gannon.
-We have one son and one daughter.
+We three kids.
 We like to visit the Peninsula, the Erie Zoo, and Asbury Woods.

 Three random bits of trivia about me: I have an identical twin brother.
 I have been sky diving and highly recommend it.
-In college I purchased a stuffed bison head that I still have today.
+In college I purchased a taxidermied bison head that I still have today.